sraaphorst/sudoku-stochastic/README.md

 `050306007000085024098420603901003206030000010507260908405090380010570002800104070`

+Furthermore, I failed to see any advantage of β-hill climbing over heuristics other than vanilla hill climbing.

 However, this board is incredibly simple.
 As the difficulty increases, the probability of solving drops off sharply.
 The algorithms struggled to solve this Sudoku board, classified as easy:

 `870090230000003010004281000040809603090060040308704090000527100010900000027040085`